Watson Chapel High School

 Watson Chapel High School is a comprehensive public high school in the Watson Chapel School District in Pine Bluff, Arkansas, that serves grades 10 through 12.
-It is one of three public high schools in Pine Bluff and the only high school managed by the Watson Chapel School District.
+It is one of two public high schools in Pine Bluff and the only high school managed by the Watson Chapel School District.
 It serves as the main feeder school for Watson Chapel Junior High School.

 It serves portions of Pine Bluff and Sulphur Springs.

 History

 Initially the Dollarway School District (DSD) sent older white students to Watson Chapel High and other area high schools, as it did not have its own high school for white students nor one for black students.
 In 1957 DSD opened its own high school for white children, Dollarway High School.

 In the 1969-1970 school year the high school had 972 white students and 41 black students.
 It was previously reserved for white students.
 District Court for Eastern District of Arkansas judge Oren Harris, in 1971, ordered the Watson Chapel School Board to desegregate schools.
 All high school students were moved to Watson Chapel High while the former Coleman High School/Coleman Elementary School, previously for black students, was to become a combined middle school.

 From 2006 to 2007 the number of students fell by 100, and from 2007 to 2008 they fell by 18.
 This reflected economic problems in the Arkansas Delta.

 In 2018 the State of Arkansas put the school's accreditation on a probationary status.